 Even if the council agree you can build on your plot, they expect you to pay careful attention to the exact design of the building and where it's located according to the approved plans – especially if you're building in a conservation area or near a listed building.

 You should try to get planning permission as early as possible because the process can take some time.
 Don't buy a plot or hire a builder before you get planning permission.
-If it's denied you may be stuck paying for a plot of land or a builder contract you don't want.
+If it's denied you may be stuck paying for a plot of land or a builder contract you do not want.

 If you have an architect designing your home for you, you can ask them to apply for planning permission on your behalf.

 Speak to a planning officer at the planning authority before sending them an application for planning permission.
 They'll let you know if there are any issues or restrictions you should be aware of.

 Check further information on planning applications and permissions.

 As well as planning permission, you need to apply for a building warrant before you're allowed to start building work on your home.

 While planning permission is about how your house will look, a building warrant is about whether it meets building standards.

 Find out how to get a building warrant.

 During the building process you can get parts of your house certified by Approved Certifiers.
 If they're happy it meets building standards they'll give you a certificate that you can give the council as part of your application.